klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ## Overview

-Before the lab, you will have pre-deployed an on-premises infrastructure hosted in Hyper-V.  This infrastructure is hosting a multi-tier application called 'SmartHotel', using Hyper-V VMs for each of the application tiers.
+Before the lab, you will have pre-deployed an on-premises infrastructure hosted in Hyper-V.  This infrastructure is hosting a multi-tier application called 'RootBoySlim', using Hyper-V VMs for each of the application tiers.

 During the lab, you will migrate this entire application stack to Azure.
 This will include assessing the on-premises application using Azure Migrate; assessing the database migration using Microsoft Data Migration Assistant (DMA); migrating the database using the Azure Database Migration Service (DMS); and migrating the web and application tiers using Azure Migrate: Server Migration.
 This last step includes migration of both Windows and Linux VMs.

 ## Solution architecture

-The SmartHotel application comprises 4 VMs hosted in Hyper-V:
+The RootBoySlim application comprises 4 VMs hosted in Hyper-V:

-- **Database tier** Hosted on the smarthotelSQL1 VM, which is running Windows Server 2016 and SQL Server 2017.
+- **Database tier** Hosted on the RootBoySlimSQL1 VM, which is running Windows Server 2016 and SQL Server 2017.

-- **Application tier** Hosted on the smarthotelweb2 VM, which is running Windows Server 2012R2.
+- **Application tier** Hosted on the RootBoySlimweb2 VM, which is running Windows Server 2012R2.

-- **Web tier** Hosted on the smarthotelweb1 VM, which is running Windows Server 2012R2.
+- **Web tier** Hosted on the RootBoySlimweb1 VM, which is running Windows Server 2012R2.

 - **Web proxy** Hosted on the  UbuntuWAF VM, which is running Nginx on Ubuntu 18.04 LTS.